 This includes our Be Safe campaigns, to help you make the right choices and stay safe at college and at home, Volunteer Week, Be Healthy Week, Fit For Fun, and IDAHOT.
 As a student ambassador, you can even get involved with the planning, organisation and running of these events too.

 If sports aren’t really your thing, don’t worry.
 We’ve got a whole host of clubs and societies for you to get involved with, whether you’re new to the hobby or a passionate fan already.

-Debating society, chess club, arts club, and gaming club are just a few examples of the opportunities available here, and you’ll also be able to get involved with organising and performing in music, drama and fashion shows!
+Debating society, chess club, arts club, and photography clubs are just a few examples of the opportunities available here, and you’ll also be able to get involved with organising and performing in music, drama and fashion shows!
 And if there isn’t a society for your hobby, why not create your own?

 We love celebrating success and achievements here at The Manchester College, and if you fancy your own skills, we hold four different college-wide competitions each year: the Entrepreneur Competition, the Sustainability Competition, the Equality and Diversity Calendar and our very own TMC’s Got Talent!